MatthewRamos1/NYTBooks-Group-Project/README.md

-# NYTBooks-Group-Project
-NYT Bestsellers app that displays all book categories and allows the user to favorite books.

 # Github Instructions
 - Create a empty repository on one group member's account.
 Do not fork the instructions repo (the one you are looking at right now); you won't need any of the assets in here.
 - Each member should clone down that repository to their machine.